woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-business-investment-offer-patience/en/2025-12-29-business-investment-offer-patience.md

 ### 🛡️ Investment: The 'Defensive' Art of Waiting Until You Cannot Help But Buy

 Investment is the aesthetics of passive patience.
-Without being swept away by market frenzy, you wait—even if it kills you—until prices align with your principles.
+Without being swept away by market frenzy, I wait—even if it kills me—until prices align with my principles.

+An investor once said something I remember: "When the market goes crazy, there's only one thing I need to do.
+Nothing.
+Wait.
+Wait until the market comes to its senses."

 - Good buyers don't rush in first.
 - They wait until market panic or inefficiency forces others to sell assets **'at fire-sale prices'**, then capture value.